Skip to content Skip to footer navigation

 Remember, if your machine doesn't have an inbuilt grinder, you will have to make space for that, too.
 Plus, it's good to have a little bit of extra space near the milk frothing wand so you've got some elbow room while you're frothing your milk.

-One of the features that makes the top-tier Breville machines significantly more expensive is their double or dual boilers (the Breville Oracle, Oracle Touch, Dual Boiler and Dynamic Duo all have this feature).
+As mentioned, one of the features that makes some of the top-tier Breville machines more expensive is their double or dual boilers (the Breville Oracle, Oracle Touch, Dual Boiler and Dynamic Duo all have this feature).

 Double boiler espresso machines have two separate heating units, which means you can make coffee and froth milk at the same time

-Double boiler espresso machines have two separate heating units: one for steam and one for coffee.
-This means you can make coffee and froth milk at the same time, which is handy if you're churning out multiple coffees at once – or if you're just impatient and want your coffee fix quicker!
+Double boiler espresso machines have two separate heating units: one for steam and one for coffee so you can make coffee and froth milk at the same time, which is handy if you're churning out multiple coffees at once – or if you're just impatient and want your coffee fix quicker!

 Fancy a cold brew?

 One thing the DeLonghi La Specialista range has that's missing from the Breville range is a machine that can make cold-brew coffee.
-The La Specialista Maestro with Cold Brew includes cold extraction technology that allows you to enjoy cold-brew coffee within five minutes.
+The La Specialista Maestro with Cold Brew and the La Specialista Arte Evo Cold Brew include cold extraction technology that allows you to enjoy cold-brew coffee within five minutes.

 Parts, cleaning and accessories